 This.

 "You don't want your daughter to be like me."
 I said to my colleague one day.
 He peered over and replied "Not like you?
 You're a successful interventional cardiologist."
-I am indeed, but it has been difficult to exist in this vortex that is my world.
+I am indeed, but it has been difficult to exist in this vortex of a world.
 I feel as though I have climbed to the top of a mountain of skulls and bones.
-The road has left me weary, as if I have been marathoning through dense, humid air.
-I look behind me, and it seems like the path is littered with broken dreams and brittle relationships.
-I am unable to get away from criticism and allegations and bullying.
-Am I the only one to see this?
-When I look back on the world, it appears to be a battlefield.
-What do others see?
+The road has left me weary.
+I have been running too long and I cannot breathe.

-Should I have pursued my ambitions.
-Should I have done what women of old have done.
-Focus on myself, and my beauty and my utility to men.
-Would it have been easier to stay within the confines of my 'place'.
-That could never have been a palatable option.
+Should I have pursued cardiology?
+Should I have been who women of old have been.
+Should I have lent my attentions to beauty and to my utility to men?
+Would life have been easier to stay within the confines of my 'place'.
+I know that that could never have been a palatable option.
 To abandon myself to the mercies of fallible men and to have no option of escape.
-To depend wholly on the industriousness of the man I select (or who selects me) and to sink or swim by another's merits.
-That too would not have been a suitable outcome.
+To sink and to swim by another's merits.

 Comments